 Strength: Strength training is a very important part of any training regimen as (a) your muscles will prevent injuries during your endurance/cardiovascular training, and (b) those same muscles will keep your metabolism fast.

-2. Paddling is a full-body workout, so nearly any strength training will be directly beneficial to paddling.
+1. Just as in paddling, always focus on technique and form.2.
+Paddling is a full-body workout, so nearly any strength training will be directly beneficial to paddling.

 3. Pull-ups (will work the back and biceps).
 Push-ups (will work the shoulders, chest and triceps).
 Sit-ups, leg lifts (will work the abs and hips).
 These are all exercises anyone can do at home.